lkodinsson/MARS/Fantasy/Spells.md

 ## Shield

 **Specializations:** Arcane, Conjuration, Enchantment, Militarism, Shouki
-**Difficulty:** 10 (Hard)
+**Difficulty:** 10 (Moderate)

-**Mana Cost:** 2
+**Focus Cost:** 2
 **Action Speed:** Swift or Reaction

 **Target:** Self
 **Duration:** Instant or 5 minutes (concentration)

 You create a magical shield.
 It acts like a shield in that it has a block value, but it has no weight or strength requirements.
 Additionally, this shield is capable of reducing magical damage unlike real shields.
 This spell can be cast as a reaction to block an incoming attack or spell, or it can be maintained with concentration.
 If it is maintained, it is as though it is attached to your hand or wrist, but it does not require that your hand is empty.
-As long as it is maintained you may block with it as normal, and you may spend mana or stamina when doing so.
-If this spell was only cast as a reaction and not maintained, it costs 1 less mana.
+As long as it is maintained you may block with it as normal, and you may spend focus or stamina when doing so.
+If this spell was only cast as a reaction and not maintained, it costs 1 less focus.

 ***Critical:*** Block 6.
 ***Success:*** Block 5.